ch4ki/Optimization_Methods/README.md

 The efficiency of an elimination method can be measured in terms of the ratio of the final and the initial intervals of uncertainty, Ln/L0.
-The values of this ratio achieved in various methods for a specified number of experiments (n = 5 and n = 10) are compared in Table 5.3.
+The values of this ratio achieved in various methods for a specified number of experiments (n = 5 and n = 10) are compared in Table.
 It can be seen that the Fibonacci method is the most effi- cient method, followed by the golden section method, in reducing the interval of uncertainty.
 A similar observation can be made by considering the number of experiments (or